-No purpose provided ventilation is normally required for this appliance.
+Purpose provided ventilation will be required for this appliance.
 The requirements of other appliances operating in the same space or room, and the results of a spillage test must be taken into consideration when assessing ventilation requirements, this will have been carried out by your CORGI registered installer.